 The search runs in three tiers all under 100ms: exact token lookup → binary prefix search with typo tolerance → substring fallback.
 It runs in parallel with the Quran.com API for proper nouns and Arabic phrases.
 Results are ranked using a curated semantic boosts system and qualitative match levels (Strong / Moderate / Weak).

-Large asset updates (130MB+ embedding files) use atomic OPFS swaps: download to .tmp → verify integrity → bulk-insert to IndexedDB → rename files.
-The user never ends up in a broken state from a dropped connection.
+Large asset updates use atomic OPFS swaps: download to .tmp → verify integrity → bulk-insert to IndexedDB → rename files.
+Ask Quran and Divine Guidance now degrade to local-only data instead of hanging when Quran.com expansion is unavailable.

 A high-fidelity sharing engine that turns any ayah into a beautiful social media card.
 Every card uses “Liquid Glass” glassmorphism with a procedural Islamic geometric pattern uniquely seeded by the Surah and Ayah number.